Creating your first Kubernetes cluster

 kubectl port-forward -n kubernetes-dashboard service/kubernetes-dashboard 10443:443 --address [server_external_ip_address]

-In order to reach your dashboard, you visit https://server_external_ip_address:10443 this site is using SSL and we haven't set up any certificates so you might need to use a web browser that doesn't require signed certificates.
+In order to reach your dashboard you visit https://[server_external_ip_address]:10443 this site is using SSL and we haven't setup any certificates so you might need to use a web browser that don't require signed certificates.

 Similar Posts